samstefan/vacant-tumblr-theme/README.md

 ## Updates

 ### 1.3
-* Retina Facebook and Social Links with new hover effect.
+* Retina Twitter, Facebook, Google+ icons.
 * Updated Twitter icon.
+* Social Links have a new hover effect.
 * More descriptive page titles.

 ### 1.2